vitessio/website/content/en/docs/reference/features/recovery.md

 [Ripple](https://github.com/google/mysql-ripple) as a binlog server, although there are other options;  and you could use an existing MySQL server as well.

-If you use Ripple, you need to set that up yourself, and ensure you take care of the following:
+If you use Ripple, you will need to configure it yourself, and ensure you take care of the following:
  - You should have a highly available binlog server setup.
 If the binlog server goes down, you need to ensure that it is back up and able